Types of Industrial Space: Flex, Warehouse & More

 Use these formulas to estimate your space needs:

-- (For standard racking in 30′ clear buildings, calculate ~13-15 sq ft per pallet)
+- Warehouse/storage: Pallet positions × square footage per pallet position (for standard racking in 30′ clear buildings, calculate ~13-15 SF per pallet)

-- Employees × 150-250 sq ft per employee (varies by function)
+- Office component: Employees × 150-250 SF per employee (varies by function)

-- 10-15% of total space for restrooms, break rooms, etc.
+- Common/support areas: 10-15% of total space for restrooms, break rooms, etc.

-- Add 15-25% to accommodate 3-year growth projections
+- Growth factor: Add 15-25% to accommodate 3-year growth projections

 Decision Matrix: Selecting the Right Space Type